 And while some people might balk at the concept, I think it is actually a very good thing.

-I don't know about you, but I would much rather be loved by someone who approves of me - rather than be loved by someone who is simply showing compassion.
+I don't know about you, but I would much rather be loved by someone who approves of me, rather than be loved by someone who is simply showing compassion.
 Wouldn't it give you a very warm feeling and make you feel really good about yourself if you hear someone say "I love you because" - and then proceeds to name the things they really value in you.
-On the other hand, if you knew that someone loved you in spite of the fact that they found nothing that they really liked and admired - that in today's language, would be a real downer and would probably leave you feeling that you had crawled out from under a rock.
+On the other hand, knowing that someone loved you in spite of the fact that they found nothing in you that they liked or admired, would be a real downer and would probably leave you feeling that you had crawled out from under a rock.

 "For this reason the Father loves (Gk. agapao) Me, because I lay down My life so that I may take it again.
 (John 10:17 NASB)

 "If you keep My commandments, you will abide in My love (Gk. agape); just as I have kept My Father's commandments and abide in His love (Gk. agape).
 (John 15:10 NASB)